nguyenvukhang/kitty2/docs/kittens/transfer.rst

     <remote computer> $ kitten transfer some-file /path/on/local/computer

-This, will copy :file:`some-file` from the computer into which you have SSHed to your local computer at :file:`/path/on/local/computer`. kitty will ask you for confirmation before allowing the transfer, so that the file transfer protocol cannot be abused to read/write files on your computer.
+This, will copy :file:`some-file` from the computer into which you have SSHed to your local computer at :file:`/path/on/local/computer`. alatty will ask you for confirmation before allowing the transfer, so that the file transfer protocol cannot be abused to read/write files on your computer.